dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```
 5
 ```
-Java doesn’t allow variables to have the same name as keywords(if, else, while, class...) and literals (true, false, null).
-All others like class name, `var ` perfectly fine.
+Java doesn’t allow variables to have the same name as keywords `if, else, while, class...` and literals `true, false, null...`.
+All others like class name, `String, var ` perfectly fine.
 In case of conflict between variable name and className, if variable in scope it’s variable name.
 For function arguments you can't use keyword `var`, yet if you are using lambda - you can, because lambda kind of anonymous class where types already defined, so you can use `var` keyword.
 Yet keep in mind in lambda you have to:
 * leave type for all arguments
 * use `var` for all arguments